kkostov/react-template-example/src/domain/README.md

+- Model Objects

-Use Cases, and Model Objects.
-Custom logic happens here.
+- Use Cases, custom logic happens here.

-Repository interfaces are also defined here
+- Repository interfaces are also defined here

 - Doesn't know about the world (encapsulated)